pub struct CFRetained<T: ?Sized> { /* private fields */ }Expand description

 After calling this function, the caller is responsible for the memory

-previously managed by the CFRetained
+previously managed by the CFRetained.

-This is effectively the opposite of CFRetained::from_raw
+This is effectively the opposite of CFRetained::from_raw, see that

 for more details on when this function is useful.